Shopify vs Wix vs Squarespace

 Squarespace.
 Squarespace offers 24/7 email customer support, Live Chat available on weekdays from 11am to 7pm EST, an informative knowledge base and a community-managed FAQ section.
 These services are provided for free.
 Premium plan users can additionally make use of the live chat support, tutorials and email help.
 Thus, it is possible to get answers to any system-related questions you might have during the web design process.

 Shopify.
-Shopify currently has four paid plans, including Lite ($9/mo), Basic Shopify ($29/mo), Shopify ($79/mo) and Advanced Shopify ($299/mo).
+The eCommerce software currently has four paid plans, including Lite ($9/mo), Basic Shopify ($29/mo), Shopify ($79/mo) and Advanced Shopify ($299/mo).
 The cost of each plan is defined by the range of features provided, such as design customization tools, availability of gift cards and discounts, disc storage capacity, bandwidth, abandoned cart recovery etc.

 Mind that Shopify is transaction-free, but it still charges fees for all credit card transactions.
 Thus, Shopify is more expensive as compared to Wix and Squarespace, but its feature set and results are worth the cost.
 For all those users, who wish to test the system features, Shopify offers a free 14-day trial period, after the end of which you should select one of the paid plans.